UCI-GDIM31/minigame-1-lsabe37/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/d-DorLAf)
 # minigame-1
 ## Devlog
 Components are like the paint brush, GameObjects are like the paint, and the Scene is like the canvas.
+The Components use the GameObjects to create the game in the Scene, like how a paint brush uses paint to create an artwork on a canvas.

 ## Open-Source Assets
 - Starter first-person assets: https://assetstore.unity.com/packages/essentials/starter-assets-firstperson-updates-in-new-charactercontroller-pa-196525